HypeCheck

 Red Flags to Watch For

-• GI side effects (nausea, diarrhea) reported in up to 62% of participants in one study — common and worth knowing before starting
+• GI side effects (nausea and diarrhea) reported in up to 62% of patients at 10g/day doses — start low

-• One serious adverse event (interstitial lung disease) was reported as possibly drug-related in a long-term registry study
+• One serious adverse event (interstitial lung disease) was reported as possibly drug-related in long-term registry data

-• Betaine anhydrous powder is an irritant to skin and eyes — handle with care, especially in raw powder form
+• Betaine anhydrous is irritant to skin and eyes in raw powder form — handle with care

 Products Containing Betaine Anhydrous